 The best time to repair is when you notice the denim becoming so thin you can see the light shows through the denim.
 And sometimes, if you've put it off for so long, an actual hole begins to form.
 That's okay, it's not too late, just a bigger repair job.

 By machine or by hand?

 Either way.
-However, in my opinion, the machine method is less visible, and more durable for this particular area.
+This are of your jeans is invisible when you are wearing them.
+The machine method is less visible, but no more durable for this particular area.
 I decided to use an extreme version, my own very favorite pair of jeans, that should have been properly repaired months ago.

 Prepping the area

 Whether you decide to repair with visible hand mending, or using a sewing machine, the prep is the same.
 Find a scrap of denim that is a close match to the existing denim.
 I used a thicker, 100% denim cotton scrap for good measure.